How Europe's regulatory battle with Apple could signal what’s to come for American consumers

 Here's a closer look:

 Music streaming users typically weren't able to pay for their Spotify subscriptions directly through their iPhone apps.
 They couldn't even be informed by email of subscription prices, promos and offers by Spotify or other music streaming services.
-That's because Apple put tight restrictions on apps that competed with its own Apple Music service.
+That's because Apple puts tight restrictions on apps that compete with its own Apple Music service.

 Margrethe Vestager, the European Commission's competition chief, said Apple's practices were “illegal” and “impacted millions of European consumers who were not able to make a free choice as to where, how and at what price to buy music streaming subscriptions.”